-The room size was perfect for my needs – not to big or to small.
+The room size was perfect for my needs – not too big or too small.
 The room was pretty clean besides the little box with the hotel information at the desk.
 The information brochures were soaked in water or coffee, which the previous guest has spilled inside.
 Housekeeping never cleaned it up and I found out as I tried to read them.
-Also the bathroom vent could use some good cleaning too.
-Other than that everything was pretty clean and in a good condition.
-The Wi-Fi was down onetime for a couple of minutes, when I needed it, but otherwise fast and reliably Wi-Fi.
+Also, the bathroom vent could use some good cleaning too.
+Other than that everything was pretty clean and in good condition.
+The Wi-Fi was down onetime for a couple of minutes, when I needed it, but otherwise fast and reliable Wi-Fi.

-I was eating dinner also at the Comfort Lounge, that is the same lounge where you get your breakfast at.
+I was eating dinner also at the Comfort Lounge, which is the same lounge where you get your breakfast at.
 The dinner menu is pretty small and the food is nothing special but the prices are a bit high for what you get.
-I recommend you to go with the dinner buffet.
+I recommend you to go for the dinner buffet.
 It’s $20 and a soft drink and the whole buffet is included.
 Much better value as the menu offers.
 It depends if you like what’s for the buffet that night.
-The had two servers on duty but only one was taking care of the guests.
+They had two servers on duty but only one was taking care of the guests.

 The concierge is located right at the entrance of the hotel and they are very helpful if you look for more information about what to do or if you want to book a tour.
 They have shuttle buses running to the airport about every 20 minutes.

-Down the hallway is a small gift shop and the fitness center.
+Down the hallway are a small gift shop and the fitness center.
 The fitness center is pretty big and has enough equipment for a good workout.

 I liked the outdoor swimming pool and pool area in general.
-Its located right outside and across from the check-in counter and the lobby.
-In the lobby you can find a PC if you need to print your boarding pass.
-Further down the hallway and passed the front desk you will find all the conference rooms and at the end you can exit to the parking lot.
+It’s located right outside and across from the check-in counter and the lobby.
+In the lobby, you can find a PC if you need to print your boarding pass.
+Further down the hallway and past the front desk you will find all the conference rooms.
+The very end of the hallway leads to another exit towards the parking lot.

-But the best or most frighten thing is that this hotel has its own abandoned ghost floor.
+But the best or most frightening thing is that this hotel has its own abandoned ghost floor.
 It’s floor number 8.
-The elevators wont go there and one day they did elevator maintenance and they made the guests use the stairs or the elevator at the other end of the hotel.
+The elevators won’t go there and one day they did elevator maintenance and they made the guests use the stairs or the elevator at the other end of the hotel.
 So I choose the stairs.
 It can’t hurt to have a small workout walking up to the 7th floor ;-).
 I actually missed my floor and went all the way up to the 8th floor.
-You don’t see a lot just a couple locked doors for their suites they don’t use anymore.
+You don’t see a lot just a couple of locked doors in their suites they don’t use anymore.
 But you really can see that there is nobody going up there.
-Paint is all old and the floors are not clean.
-Even the stairwell is dirty at the top floor and looks like it’s ready to fall apart.
+The paint is all old and the floors are not clean.
+Even the stairwell is dirty on the top floor and looks like it’s ready to fall apart.
 I was shocked when I saw that.
-Usually stairwells are never a pretty part of a hotel but this one looked scary.
+Usually, stairwells are never a pretty part of a hotel but this one looked scary.